heckendorfc/Ikusu/docs/Home.md

 * and more

 ## Installation
-Put the URL: [](https://datawulf.github.io/item.filter) into the Path of Diablo Launcher and press "Download Filter".
+1. Put the URL: [](https://datawulf.github.io/item.filter) into the Path of Diablo Launcher and press "Download Filter".

-A Message will appear: "item.filter was overwrote by https://datawulf.github.io/item.filter".
+1. A Message will appear: "item.filter was overwrote by https://datawulf.github.io/item.filter".
+1. Check the QoL Features Box in the Launcher.
+1. Launch the game
+1. ingame open the Settings (bottom left) and check "Custom Loot Filter" in the Loot Filter Tab.

-Have fun :-)
+1. Have fun :-)